antunesco/antunesco/README.md

 ## Hello there!
 I'm Claudio Antunes 👋

-- 🔭 Rebuilding my profile after a long time working in private
+- 🔭 Rebuilding my profile after a long time "working in private"
 - 🌱 I’m currently learning Data Science and its best practices and applications
 - 💬 Ask me about Financial Modelling, Valuation and Economics
 - ⚡ Fun fact: I'm a dog person, but a cat showed up in my life and adopted me (: